Both Benjamin Moore and PPG Breakthrough paints are highly reviewed and have stellar reputations when it comes to

 It provides the best of both worlds: no messy cleanup and excellent durability.

-The product easily levels out no matter if you brush it on, roll it on or spray it on.
+The product easily levels out whether you brush it on, roll it on or spray it on.

 The paint offers a nice amount of shine without being overly glossy.
 Plus, you will not essentially need to apply a topcoat with it to get the right finish.

 Benjamin Moore Advance’s drying time is a bit longer than average- it can take as long as 16 hours for it to dry totally.

 This matters when painting cabinet doors that require a layer of primer and two coats of paint on both the inside and outside.

 You will be waiting days for it all to dry completely.

 To fully cure, the paint needs 30 days.
 This means that you’ll need to be careful and gentle until the paint has entirely cured; otherwise, it may chip.